The Noah's Ark Principle

-Plot summary
+Plot

 The year is 1997, and world peace seems to have come, with most classic weapons of mass destruction having been abandoned.
 However, orbiting the Earth there is the European/American space station FLORIDA ARKLAB, capable of controlling the weather at any location on the planet underneath.
 A civil project by nature, it might be abused as an offensive weapon, since it could deliver devastation to any potential adversary simply by creating natural disasters such as storms and floods.
 The space station soon becomes the central point in rising political tensions between the Soviet Union and the United States.
 The film follows the main protagonist, Billy Hayes, an astronaut aboard the station, as he wades through a plot of secrecy and sabotage trying to tell friend from foe in the process.

 Billy enjoys a close relationship with his fellow astronaut Max for the several months they spend together in isolation.
 Max's wife, Eva, contacts the ARKLAB to announce that she has decided to divorce him because his time away has strained their relationship.
-A pan to a photograph of Max and Billy smiling as she says this may imply the two have developed a gay romance.

 When spies attempt to use the ARKLAB to their own ends, its nuclear reactor becomes damaged.
 Max attempts to repair it on his own, creating suspicion he is one of the spies.
 Eva and Vandenberg are sent up to help repair the reactor.
 Vandenberg turns out to be a spy and sabotages the station.
 He injures Max.
 Max kills him, and confesses his love for Eva before succumbing to his wounds.
 Billy screams Max's name as the station falls apart.
 He and Eva escape in a shuttle as the station explodes.

 Back on Earth, Billy makes a report to his superior, Felix.
 Felix tells him that the Americans attempted to use the station as a weapon but made a mistake and caused a horrible flood.
 He sends Billy and Eva on their way.
 He later learns that both of them died from radiation poisoning and openly grieves their deaths.

 Cast

+Production

+The film was the first writing and directing effort of West German born filmmaker Roland Emmerich after his graduation from the German Film and Television Academy.
+Emmerich's inspiration for the film came about from the continued success and appeal of Star Wars which Emmerich had studied as part of his degree requirement.
+After accruing 1 million Marks from sources such as Bernd Eichinger's Constantin Film, Solaris-Film, and the Academy itself, Emmerich assembled a young team, and converted an unused factory hall into a studio.
+When filming wrapped, special effects were added at the large Bavaria Studios in Munich.
+Shortly thereafter, Emmerich would establish his own production company, Centropolis Entertainment.